Do you want to qualify as a Psychotherapist?

-The Diploma is made up of several units of training as listed below and upon successful completion you may use the title Psychotherapist.
+Our qualifying Diploma is made up of several units of training and clinical practice requirements as listed below.
+Upon successful completion you may use the title Psychotherapist.
 It usually takes 2 – 3 years to achieve the Diploma.

 Most people who complete our Diploma then choose to continue for a further 1 – 2 years with their training and clinical practice to achieve our Advanced Diploma in Contemporary Psychotherapy and meet further requirements to become UKCP Accredited.

 NOTE some units of training can be completed at different stages over the 4 years to that shown in the diagram.